Progressive-Learning-Platform/CLP/README.md

 ###5.
 Building and Testing Compiler
 Now your system should be ready to build and test the compiler.
-After logging back in navigate to the CLP directory:
+After logging back, in navigate to the CLP directory:

 ```bash
 cd ~/CLP